yongning0310/tp/docs/UserGuide.md

 **Format**: `delete INDEX`

-* Erase the internship at the designated `INDEX`.
+* Erase the internship entry at the designated `INDEX`.
 * The index **must be a positive integer** like 1, 2, 3, …​

 **Examples**:
-* `delete 2` removes the 2nd internship from the directory.
+* `delete 2` removes the 2nd internship entry from the directory.

 <div markdown="block" class="alert alert-info">
-ℹ️ The index is the position of the specified internship in the list currently displayed.
+ℹ️ The index is the position of the specified internship entry in the list currently displayed.
-This means that even if you have applied sorting or filtering to your list, the index will always be consistent with the internship's visible position on the screen.
+This means that even if you have applied sorting or filtering to your list, the index will always be consistent with the internship entry's visible position on the screen.
 </div>

 **Expected Output**: